Cribbed from Josh Beam

 cp -vrp /Volumes/CCCOMA_X64FRE_EN-US_DV9/* /Volumes/WINDOWS10

-This will boot, but then fail unless you have an NTFS formatted USB, because it couldn’t find C:/install.wim
+This will boot, but then fail unless you have an NTFS formatted USB, because it couldn’t find C:/install.wim which is larger than 4GB, which is the max filesize possible with FAT32.

 I tried formatting the USB exFAT instead of FAT32 format… The exFAT formatted USB won’t boot.